modokleague/modokleague.github.io/s5/index.md

 > 1. 🂡 The **Treacherous Encounter Set** is detailed in the next section.
 > 2. ♦️ Start on Mister Sinister III.
 When Mister Sinister III is defeated, advance to Mister Sinister IV (see image below).
 Mister Sinister IV is identical to Master Mold III except that he has 25 health per player, 4 Scheme and 3 Attack.
 As a reminder of the increased stats, slide a copy of the Inifinity Gauntlet or the Desparate side of Hope’s Captor attachment behind the villain, with the stat bonuses showing.
 > 3. 📎 **Condition:** When you complete Main scheme 1B, resolve the When Revealed ability of the Stage 2 main scheme you are removing from the game before advancing to the random stage 2A.
 > 4. 🚧 **Setup:** Put the TELEPORTED AWAY side scheme into play.
 Put the ARMADILLO minion into play, engaged with one of the players.
-Put the SAURON minion into play engaged with the other player.
+Put the SAURON minion into play engaged with the other player (leave LIFE DRAIN in the encounter deck).
 > 5. 🎁 The players start the game with two of the Next Evolution Campaign Environments in play (Team Assembled, Safehouse Established, Geared Up, Mission Prepped, Practiced Maneurvers and Prepared Defenses).
 You do not need to include the associated campaign minion or side scheme with any of these environments.

 ### 🂡 Treacherous Encounter Set